moka-guys/automate_demultiplex/upload_runfolder/README.md

 3. If upload_files is called directly, uploads the provided files to the runfolder
 4. The script uploads logfiles produced by this repository to the DNAnexus project under `PROJECT:/RUNFOLDER/automated_scripts_logfiles`.

+* N.B. the runfolder does not upload the SampleSheet from the samplesheets directory.
+If required, this should be uploaded manually *

 ## Configuration

 Settings are imported from [ad_config.py](../config/ad_config.py).